gI0baI/fast-flags/README.md

 ```

 ### No Chat
-Focus on the game rather than dealing with salty kids
+Focus on the game rather than dealing with salty kids.

 ```json
 "FFlagDebugForceChatDisabled": true
 ```

 ### No Sound Drivers
-Disables Roblox from detecting audio output devices
+Disables Roblox from detecting audio output devices.

 ```json
 "FFlagDebugRomarkMockingAudioDevices": true
 ```

 ### 2015 Gui
-The client will use the classic v1 Gui
+The client will use the classic v1 Gui.

 > [!IMPORTANT]
 > Requires the 2024 v4 Gui [Flag](https://github.com/gI0baI/fast-flags/?tab=readme-ov-file#no-2024-gui) to be disabled.